Calliari/kubernetes/logs-k8s.md

 kubectl logs -n kube-system KUBE-APISERVER_POD_NAME
 ```

-The same principal can be used on any container on the cluster:
+The same principal can be used on any container/pod on the cluster:
 ```
 kubectl logs -n NAMESPACE POD_NAME
 ```